-- Students should submit the syllabi (including course learning outcomes if available) of all preapproved courses that they completed abroad, along with the Study Abroad transcript from the host university, to the relevant faculty Undergraduate Curriculum Committee for final approval of credits earned. - Students must have their host institution provide an official transcript directly to the AUB Mediterraneo Office of the Registrar - Approval of credit transfer is contingent upon achieving a minimum passing grade at the study abroad university. - The Office of the Registrar can act directly if a similar course equivalence has already been approved by a Curriculum Committee.
+Students should submit the syllabi (including course learning outcomes if available) of all preapproved courses that they completed abroad, along with the Study Abroad transcript from the host university, to the relevant faculty Undergraduate Curriculum Committee for final approval of credits earned.

+- Students must have their host institution provide an official transcript directly to the AUB Mediterraneo Office of the Registrar - Approval of credit transfer is contingent upon achieving a minimum passing grade at the study abroad university. - The Office of the Registrar can act directly if a similar course equivalence has already been approved by a Curriculum Committee.
 As each course is approved for equivalence, the Office of the Registrar dates the decision and ensures that all courses are re-evaluated after five years.
-Reevaluation to determine whether a transfer course continues to meet AUB requirements in terms of content and credit hours includes assessment of course learning outcomes. - Credits received through Study Abroad Programs will show as pass only on the AUB transcript.
+Reevaluation to determine whether a transfer course continues to meet AUB Mediterraneo requirements in terms of content and credit hours includes assessment of course learning outcomes. - Credits received through Study Abroad Programs will show as Pass/No Pass only on the AUB Mediterraneo transcript.
+Exceptionally, credits received by AUB Mediterraneo students through study at AUB in Beirut will reflect the grades earned, which will be included in the computation of the GPA.